RefineDevelopment/Cosmetics/README.md

 - damt

-## Some cosmetics util made for Refine Development's Plugins by damt.
+## Note
+This was made in a hurry by damt, it has not been tested or used at all.